NOAA-ORR-ERD/WebGnomeClient/doc/fate_exercises/full_run_through.rst

   #.
 Set Amount Released the desired quantity
   #.
 Make sure to set the units appropriately.
      WebGNOME supports both volume (bbl, gal) and mass (metric ton, kg) units.
 The density of the oil will be used to convert between them.
   #.
-The "Confidence in Spill Amount" slider lets you set how confident you are in the
-     amount spilled.
-If it is left at "Certain", then the model will be run once with the amount you set.
-If set toward "Uncertain", the model will be run multiple times, using a range of values.
-In the final output, you will be able to see a range of results.
+Load the oil file you downloaded from the ADIOS Oil Database.
   #.
-You can examine or change the Oil selected from this dialog as well.
+You can examine or change the oil selected from this dialog as well.
   #.
 Click **Save** when you are happy with the settings.

 Continuous Release